Test data management (TDM) is the process for providing controlled data access to modern teams throughout the software development lifecycle (SDLC).

 Often, the time to turn around a new environment is directly correlated to how many people are involved in the process.
 Enterprises typically have 4 or more administrators involved in setting up and provisioning data for a non-production environment.
 Not only does this process place a strain on operations teams, it also creates time sinks during test cycles, slowing the pace of application delivery.

-For many applications, such as those processing credit card numbers, patient records, or other sensitive information, data masking is critical to ensuring regulatory compliance and protecting against data breaches.
+For many applications, such as those processing credit card numbers, patient records, or other sensitive information, static data masking is critical to ensuring regulatory compliance and protecting against data breaches.
 According to the Ponemon Institute, the cost of a data breach—including the costs of remediation, customer churn, and other losses—averages $3.92 million.
 However, masking sensitive data often adds operational overhead; an end-to-end masking process may take an entire week because of complexity for managing referential integrity across multiple tables and databases.

 IT organizations create multiple, redundant copies of test data, resulting in inefficient use of storage.
 To meet concurrent demands within the confines of storage capacity, operations teams must coordinate test data availability across multiple teams, applications, and release versions.
 As a result, development teams often contend for limited, shared environments, resulting in the serialization of critical application projects.